crisdc88/H3-JS-PasswordGenerator/README.md

 ## Code block

-1. Open index.html
+1. Open scritp.js
-2. Find the following code block on line
+2. Find the following code showing the use of objects : 2.a.
+3. Find the following code showing implementation of random integer numbers.

 ```
+2 a.
+var userChoices = [
+  {
+    option: "upperCase",
+    choiceOptions: "ABCDEFGHIJKLMNOPQRSTUVWXYZ",
+    choiceMessage: "Would you like to include Upper Case letters?"
+  },

+ 3.a
+ var randIndexofChosen = Math.floor(Math.random() * (userSelectedOptions.length));
 ```

 ## Author